-For example, when I meet another experience in life, the relative memories that pop up and hit the spot for me, delivering pleasure or fear, might not do so for others who share less sensation during the same or equivalent type of encounter.
+For example, when I have an experience in life, the relative memories that arise and hit the spot for me (delivering pleasure or fear) might not do so for others, who share less sensation during the same or equivalent type of encounter.
 The difference being that the interpretation of the present is based on vastly different past exposures.
-Thus, my previous experiences, and the knowledge I’ve understood and accumulated from them, all go towards the way I react to the new ones that face me.
+Thus, my previous experiences, and the knowledge I’ve understood and accumulated from them, all go towards the way I react to the new ones that I face.

-Therefore, it is now for this exact reason that if I do not want fear continuing its undesirable grip as a dense range of neurons firing-off upstairs, then it’s a good idea I at least understand these packets in better detail.
-Packets, signals, cells, or whatever anyone wants to call these feelings that shoot across my nervous system over a bunch of images, are the things that in most cases exaggerate contact in everyday life.
+Therefore, if I do not want fear continuing its undesirable grip as a dense range of neurons firing-off upstairs, then it’s a good idea I at least understand these packets in better detail.
+Packets, signals, cells, or whatever anyone wants to call these feelings that shoot across my nervous system over a bunch of images, are the things that in most cases exaggerate situations in everyday life.